-Division of AGRaising Warriors from the Ground up
+Division of AGReviving Warriors from their roots

 Our AG Division is designed to train and empower military Veterans to combat poverty through sustainable and nutritious foods.
 Additionally, agri-therapy is a holistic nonclinical means of healing wounds of war.
 Often referred to as "dirt therapy" because of healthy microbes found in soil (and hey, it's just fun to get dirty), farming and gardening allow combat Vets an opportunity to create life verses taking it.